-Reporting Miti gatic on Tim ing Mitigation Measure Pre- Construction Construction Post- Construction Operation Status Status Notes TRA-1a: Implement Construction Road Traffic Control Plan. x x Ongoing The D-B has begun traffic control design and permit applications with cities in Segments 2 and 4.
-Designs have been completed and approved for all cross-over bridges in Segments 2 and 4.
+Reporting Miti gatic on Tim ing Mitigation Measure Pre- Construction Construction Post- Construction Operation Status Status Notes TRA-1a: Implement Construction Road Traffic Control Plan. x x Ongoing The D-B has begun traffic control design and permit applications with the City of Millbrae, Burlingame and San Mateo.
+Other communities will follow.
+Designs have been completed for all cross-over bridges in Segments 2 & 4 and submitted.
 TRA-1c: Implement signal optimization and roadway geometry improvements at impacted intersections for the 2020 Project Condition. x x Upcoming This measure has not started TRA-2a: Implement construction railway disruption control plan. x x Ongoing Minimization of railway disruption is being coordinated by the Site Specific Work Plan.
 A Construction Railway Disruption Control Plan was prepared to document the measures that are being implemented.
 TRA-3b: In cooperation with the City and County of San Francisco, implement surface pedestrian facility improvements to address the Proposed Project's additional pedestrian movements at and immediately adjacent to the San Francisco 4th and King Station. x x x Upcoming This measure has not started.
-TRA-4b: Continue to improve bicycle facilities at Caltrain stations and partner with bike share programs where available x Ongoing The JPB adopted the Caltrain Bicycle Parking Management Plan in November 2017, and staff have been working to implement the Plan's recommendations to improve
+TRA-4b: Continue to improve bicycle facilities at Caltrain stations and partner with bike share programs where available х Ongoing The JPB adopted the Caltrain Bicycle Parking Management Plan in November 2017, and staff have been working to implement the Plan's recommendations to improve